Haliburton Scout Reserve: History

-Following World War II, Toronto Scout District (now Greater Toronto Council) wanted a rugged site for Scout camping.
-Their camping committee eventually located a 4150 acre site owned by the Mill Valley Lumber Company in now, Haliburton County, which was completing cutting in that area.
+Following World War II, Toronto Scout District (now Greater Toronto Council) wanted a rugged wilderness site for Scout camping.
+Their camping committee eventually located a 4150 acre site owned by Lindsey, Ontario businessman E. D. Fee, with timber-cutting rights held by the Mill Valley Lumber Company in now, Haliburton County, which was completing cutting in that area.
 The property was purchased in the fall of 1946 and opened the following summer as Camp Kennabi.
-Many of the original lumber camp buildings are still in use.
-The first Camp Chief was Field Commissioner James C. Moore, after whom Moore Lake and the J. C. Trail are now named.
+Some of the original lumber camp buildings are still in use.
+The first Camp Chief was Field Commissioner James C. Moore, from 1947 to 1972, after whom Moore Lake (formerly Scraggle Lake) and the J. C. Trail are now named.

-Starting in 1953, a composite camp (consisting of scouts from various troops attending as individuals with leadership provided by the camp staff) called Camp Kennaway, was run on the site.
-Camp Kennaway and Camp Kennabi merged in 1960 to form Haliburton Scout Reserve.
-Over the years, various plots of land were added to the original purchase.
-Since 1947, thousands of Scouts from North America, Europe, and Asia along with many other areas globally have visited the reserve to experience its fantastic adventure-centered program within the worldly-unique setting of the Canadian wilderness.
+Starting in 1954, a composite camp (consisting of scouts from various troops attending as individuals with leadership provided by the camp staff) called Camp Kennaway, was run on the site.
+Camp Kennaway and Camp Kennabi merged in 1959 to form Haliburton Scout Reserve.
+Over the years, various plots of land were added to the original purchase, bringing the total size to over 5000 acres.
+Since 1947, thousands of Scouts from North America, Europe, and Asia along with many other areas globally have visited the Reserve to experience its fantastic adventure-centered program within the worldly-unique setting of the Canadian wilderness.

 Since its earliest days, the camp has operated under the supervision of senior staff members supervising young staff members hired to run camp programs and help provide food and maintenance for the staff that do so.
-Staff members are more than often brought on for their first summer in a volunteer capacity, known as a Staff in Training or SIT This offers a chance to try their hand at the many positions that the camp has to offer for paid staff members that not only offers preferred hiring opportunities for the following summer but also a magnificent addition to any resume and the chance to fill out some if not all of your secondary school required volunteer hours.
+Staff members are more than often brought on for their first summer in a volunteer capacity, known as a Staff in Training (or SIT).
+This offers a chance to try their hand at the many positions that the camp has to offer for paid staff members that not only offers preferred hiring opportunities for the following summer but also a magnificent addition to any resume and the chance to fill out some if not all of your secondary school required volunteer hours.
 Staff are also hired in paid capacity right from the start if their abilities provide that opportunity.
 Staff spend the summer in a beautiful settings with powered room and board provided.

-HSR has not operated since Summer 2020 due to COVID-19.
+HSR was closed for the summers of 2020, 2021 and 2022 due to COVID-19.
+The Reserve was successfully reopened in the summer of 2023.